探索塞勒姆市中心的历史与文化

 While the Oregon State Capitol Building isn’t currently open to the public, The Capitol’s Willson Park offers a lovely walk of discovery, with its many statues and the World War II Memorial, a 33 ft tall pillar which lists the names of nearly 3,800 Oregonians who died in the war.

-Grab lunch at one of dozens of locally-owned restaurants in downtown Salem including Taproot Café & Lounge for one of their famous bowls, Bo & Vine for outstanding salads and hearty burgers, or Venti’s Café & Taphouse, which features a robust menu of vegan and vegetarian options.
+Grab lunch at one of dozens of locally-owned restaurants in downtown Salem including Taproot Café & Lounge for one of their famous bowls or Venti’s Café & Taphouse, which features a robust menu of vegan and vegetarian options.
 As you’re exploring downtown, be sure to look up on alley walls and all around as Salem boasts a fascinating, eclectic collection of public art.

 After lunch, head to the Hallie Ford Museum of Art on the Willamette University campus.
 This is Oregon’s third largest art museum with diverse collections of Ancient, European, Native American and Asian art as well as outstanding rotating exhibitions that are said to be on par with ones featured in some of the most renowned museums in the world.